Pupil Premium & other 'Catch-Up' Grants

-The Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free schools meals (FSM) at any point in the last six years or are looked after continuously by the local authority for more than six months or whose parents are currently serving in the armed forces ).
+Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free schools meals (FSM) at any point in the last six years or are looked after continuously by the local authority for more than six months or whose parents are currently serving in the armed forces ).
 Schools receive this funding to support their eligible pupils and narrow the attainment gap between them and their peers.

-The level of premium for secondary age pupils in 2019-20 is £935 per pupil.
+The level of premium for secondary age pupils in 2023-24 is £1,035 per pupil.

-Children who are looked after will attract a higher rate of funding than children from low-income families - the ‘Pupil Premium Plus’, which is £2,300 per pupil for 2019-20.
+Looked after children receive a slightly higher rate of funding called Pupil Premium Plus, which is £2,530 per pupil for 2023-24.
 This is to reflect the unique challenges they face at school where they often struggle to keep up with their peers.

 Pupil Premium at Castle Hill

-- Summary of Strategies - this document summarises the strategies we use at Castle Hill in supporting students eligible for the Pupil Premium grant.
+The following document summarises the strategies we use at Castle Hill in supporting students eligible for the Pupil Premium grant.

-Our next Pupil Premium strategy review will be in July 2019.
+Our next Pupil Premium strategy review will be in July 2024.